iamazadi/Porta.jl/docs/_posts/2024-01-31-how-does-a-self-balancing-robot-work-mathematically.md

 ![equation8](https://github.com/iamazadi/Porta.jl/raw/master/docs/_posts_images/2024-01-31-how-does-a-self-balancing-robot-work-mathematically/equation8.PNG)

 Equations 7 and 8 determine the robot's behavior in the direction of the X-axis and its deviation in rotating about the Y-axis (angle theta) in terms of the main motor's supply voltage.
-Next, we derive the mathematical model of the robot in deviation around the X-axis (angle phi) and the effect of the reaction wheel.
+Next, we derive the mathematical model of the robot rotating around the X-axis (angle phi) and the effect of the reaction wheel.

 ### Modeling the reaction wheel’s behavior.